PacktPublishing/Full-Stack-Web-Development-with-Remix/13-deferring-loader-data/bee-rich/README.md

 ## Adding changelogs for expenses and invoices

 In this chapter, we want add changelogs to BeeRich.
-This will allow users to review and reset changes made over time.
+This will allow users to review changes made over time.

 1. **Add the `ExpenseLog` and `InvoiceLog` schemas**